 Bounce Rate: Everything You Want to Know and More

 This guide will teach you how to analyze, use, and understand bounce rates to bring business value.

 Bounce Rate is a largely misunderstood metric in marketing.

 This handbook will attempt to clear things up at every level.
 From the most basic definition of what a bounce rate is to how it affects SEO and what your bounce rate should be, we’ll touch on everything.
-We’ll even go to the fundamental and important question of, “what can I do with this information?” in attempt to make bounce rates more actionable for marketing professionals.
+We’ll even go to the fundamental and important question of, “what can I do with this information?”, in an attempt to make bounce rates more actionable for marketing professionals.

 Whether you’re an SEO professional, conversion optimization specialist, UX designer, marketing analyst, or anyone else who works on a website and looks at data, you’ll get something from this guide.
 In any case, you can treat it like a reference guide to anything regarding bounce rates and online marketing.